 The 802.11u standard is the base standard of IEEE.
-This standard essentially expands access points or hotspots with the ability to broadcast so-called ANQP data packets (Advanced Message Queuing Protocol) in its broadcast signals.
+This standard essentially expands access points or hotspots with the ability to broadcast so-called "ANQP data packets" (Advanced Message Queuing Protocol) in its broadcast signals.
 ANQP is a query/response protocol that a device can use to request a range of information about the hotspot.
 This includes both meta-data, such as information about the owner and the venue, as well as information on the underlying network, such as information on operator domains, roaming partners, authentication methods, forwarding addresses, etc. All 802.11u-enabled devices in range have the ability to request these data packets without a prior login to the access point in order to select a network based on the network information.

 The Wi-Fi Alliance has added further ANQP elements to the standard, and markets this specification as Hotspot 2.0.
 This Hotspot 2.0 function merely adds additional elements to the standard, which the device can use as criteria for selecting its network.
 These criteria include, for example, information about the services and WAN metrics available at the hotspot.
-The associated certification program is called Pass PointsTM.
-Certain LANCOM access points are PasspointTM CERTIFIED by the Wi-Fi Alliance.
+The associated certification program is called Passpoint[®], which is available in different versions.
+Certain LANCOM access points are Wi-Fi Alliance Passpoint[®] CERTIFIED (Release 1 and/or 2).